OSGeo/gdal/doc/source/glossary.rst

         The date tied to spatial coordinates in a dynamic reference frame, used to account for positional changes over time (e.g., due to tectonic motion).

+    CPL

+        Common Portability Library.
+Part of the C API that provides convenience functions to provide independence from the operating systems on which GDAL runs

     Credentials

         Information (such as a username and password or tokens) used to verify the identity of a user or system for authentication and access control.